Orasund/pixelengine/README.md

 **Games made with this Engine**

   * [Dig Dig Boom - Rogue-like game](https://orasund.itch.io/dig-dig-boom) ([src](https://github.com/Orasund/pixelengine/tree/master/docs/DigDigBoom)) The project that started everything.
 Mainly focusing on Tilesets
   * [Cult Simulator - Idle game](https://orasund.github.io/pixelengine/CultSim/) ([src](https://github.com/Orasund/pixelengine/tree/master/docs/CultSim)) A not so intended usecase that tryed to figure out the edges of this library.
-It only uses MultipleImages
+It only uses the MultipleImages Type